itko/itko.github.io/_pages/connectivity.md

 	    src="/assets/images/projects/connectivity/habitat_with_elevation.svg">
 </figure>

 So now we have a bunch of forest patches representing the habitat of our species.
-Now we need to find a way to represent it as a network.
+How can we represent it as a network?
 For clarity, let's start by plotting the centroid of each patch.
 These represent the nodes of our graph:

 <figure class="connectivity-image">
 	    <img